 5.10.3 Deactivating a relay link

-To deactivate a relay link, the coordinator shall transmit the same Relay Configuration Request and Relayed Configuration Request elements to the active relay device and the relayed device.
-Those elements shall have the Relay Active field set to zero and the Relay Link Address set to the device that was intended to have a relay link.
+To deactivate a relay link, the coordinator shall transmit the same Relay Device Configuration Request and Relayed Device Configuration Request elements to the active relay device and the relayed device.
+Those elements shall have the Relay Active field set to zero and the Relay Link Address set to the device that had a relay link.

 If the relay device or a device for which relaying is active leaves the OWPAN as described in 5.5.7, the coordinator shall deactivate the relaying in the remaining relay device or relayed device only.